corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node-cloud.md

 tags:
 - node
 - cloud
-title: Corda Enterprise cloud images
+title: Corda: Enterprise Edition  cloud images
 weight: 130
 ---

-# Corda Enterprise cloud images
+# Corda: Enterprise Edition  cloud images

 Corda Enteprise is avaliable as a Virtual Machine image on AWS and Azure.
-These are simple Linux VM images with a JDK supported by both cloud providers and Corda Enterprise.
+These are simple Linux VM images with a JDK supported by both cloud providers and Corda: Enterprise Edition .
-Alongside the Corda Enterprise JAR the image contains an example `node.conf` file and `dbconfig.conf` file for H2 DB.
+Alongside the Corda: Enterprise Edition  JAR the image contains an example `node.conf` file and `dbconfig.conf` file for H2 DB.
 There is also the systemd service (called `corda`) ready to use.

-## Corda Enterprise for Azure
+## Corda: Enterprise Edition  for Azure

 {{< note >}}
-Corda Enterprise for Azure is based on Ubuntu Linux and has Azul Enterprise OpenJDK installed.
+Corda: Enterprise Edition  for Azure is based on Ubuntu Linux and has Azul Enterprise OpenJDK installed.

 {{< /note >}}
 Follow the standard Azure procedure to create a VM.